oracle/weblogic-kubernetes-operator/site/name-changes.md

 We've recently addressed this by:
 * standardizing the names of scripts and input files for creating operators and domains
 * standardizing the input parameter names and values
-* standardizing the names of the generated yaml files
+* standardizing the names of the generated YAML files
-* requiring that the custom create and specify a directory that the operators' and domains' generated yaml files will be stored in
+* requiring that the customer create and specify a directory that the operators' and domains' generated YAML files will be stored in

 This changes how operators and domains are created, and also changes the generated artifacts for operators and domains.